-Assisted living communities in New Mexico generally must provide room and board with assistance for activities of daily living (ADLs) and intermittent nursing care.
-For an assisted living community to serve residents with dementia in what’s commonly called “memory care,” the following criteria must be met:
+New Mexico regulations say assisted living communities must provide room and board while supporting activities of daily living and offering intermittent nursing care.
+For an assisted living community to house residents with dementia in memory care units, they must also have:

-– Enhanced programming appropriate for residents with dementia
+– Enhanced activities that are appropriate for residents with dementia

-A resident evaluation is required within 15 days of moving into assisted living in New Mexico, to determine the level of care and assistance needed and whether the new home is a good fit.
-The evaluation establishes a baseline of the person’s functional status, it must be updated at least every six months and must include the following:
+A resident evaluation is required within 15 days of moving into assisted living in New Mexico.
+This is to determine the level of care and assistance needed and if the home is a good fit.
+The evaluation is conducted by a medical professional who works for the facility, and establishes a baseline of the patient’s functional status (what they are capable of physically and mentally).
+It must be updated at least every six months and include the following:

 – Cognitive abilities